CENDARI/documentation/source/user/atom.rst

 Starting your search
 ---------------------

-Start with a simple search like :menuselection:`manuscript`.
-Enter your search terms in the search field.
+To start with a simple search like :menuselection:`manuscript`, enter your search terms in the search field.
 You can browse the results by the proposed list
 (:menuselection:`Archival descriptions`, :menuselection:`Archival institutions`, :menuselection:`Subjects` and :menuselection:`Places`) or you narrow your search by facets.
 You will get a list of records and record creators that match your search criteria.
 These search results also show which archival institutions hold the proper records.